ariesti/ariesti.github.io/_posts/2019-06-25-hackerx-speed-dating-for-work.md

 Quite possibly, like every single person who’ve never attended a recruitment speed dating before.

-Companies that attended were large and emerging start-ups who were probably used to long periods of international, domestic, and internal recruitments.
+Participating companies were large and emerging start-ups who were probably used to long periods of international, domestic, and internal recruitments.
 I suspect these companies were also hiring all throughout the year.

 ## What did I get from it?